HabibullaSonet/HabibullaSonet/README.md

 - 👋 Hi, I’m @HabibullaSonet
 - 👀 I’m interested in ...
-Learning new technology
+Learning new technologys
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
 Instagram https://www.instagram.com/habibullasonet
 - 📫 How to reach me ...
 Just DM, open to collaborate